 - potentially compromises survival.

 Both papillary and follicular cancers are typically treated with complete removal of the lobe of the thyroid which harbors the cancer.
-Many will require removal of most or all of the other side of the thyroid.
+If papillary thyroid cancer has extended outside of the confines of the thyroid gland or spread to lymph nodes of the neck, the entire thyroid gland is usually completely removed.
+Only expert thyroid cancer surgeons should perform total thyroidectomy.
 The bottom line, most thyroid cancers are papillary thyroid cancer, and this is one of the most curable cancers of all cancers that humans get, provided you are cared for by thyroid surgeons who have an expertise in treating thyroid cancer.
 As we often tell our patients, if you must choose a type of cancer to have, papillary cancer would be your choice.
 Have an expert doctor who treats it correctly and the cure rate is extremely high!

 Follicular thyroid cancer frequently cannot be diagnosed until following surgery.
 The reason why this is so is because when you examine the cells under a microscope obtained by fine needle aspiration (FNA) of non-cancerous (benign) follicular thyroid nodules such as follicular adenomas, hurthle cell tumors, and follicular hyperplasia are indistinguishable from follicular thyroid cancers.
 Only upon removal of follicular thyroid cancers can pathologists determine whether the follicular cells are malignant since they have to visualize the follicular thyroid cancer cells microscopically growing into the capsule of the nodule or blood vessels surrounding the thyroid growth.
 Once again, you may possess a favorable thyroid cancer but you must also choose the right surgeon to perform the right and complete surgery required for your “at risk” disease.